scala/docs.scala-lang/_overviews/collections-2.13/arrays.md

     scala> ops.reverse
     res3: Array[Int] = Array(3, 2, 1)

 You see that calling reverse on `seq`, which is an `ArraySeq`, will give again a `ArraySeq`.
-That's logical, because wrapped arrays are `Seqs`, and calling reverse on any `Seq` will give again a `Seq`.
+That's logical, because arrayseqs are `Seqs`, and calling reverse on any `Seq` will give again a `Seq`.
 On the other hand, calling reverse on the ops value of class `ArrayOps` will give an `Array`, not a `Seq`.

 The `ArrayOps` example above was quite artificial, intended only to show the difference to `ArraySeq`.
 Normally, you'd never define a value of class `ArrayOps`.
 You'd just call a `Seq` method on an array: